Docs

 On login or signup, send exactly one identify event

-The moment authentication completes, fire one event that links the anonymous ID to the real one.
+The moment authentication completes, fire one event linking the anonymous ID to the real one.

 -H "X-API-KEY: lehnz_pk_..." \